The Professionals - What does a professional trustee look like?

 Was this the right starting point?
 Apparently not entirely.
 In the new Professional Trustee Description Policy that has just been issued, the Pensions Regulator has stated that it would not normally class remunerated trustees as a Professional Pension Scheme Trustee where they are a member of the scheme (or a related scheme); or employed within the same group as a participating employer or; do not act, or offer to act, as trustee to any unrelated schemes.
 In our view this move is understandable, appropriate and necessary.

-A Professional Pensions Trustee need not be an expert in any specific area but should be an expert generally on the running of a pension scheme.
+A Professional Pensions Trustee does not need to be an expert in one area.
+However, they should know a lot about running a pension scheme.
 That distinction is key and the Regulator has got it spot on.
 The missing piece of the jigsaw is what does “having expertise in trustee matters generally” look like?

 It is now over to the profession to paint this picture, build a code around it and regulate who can propose themselves as a Professional Pensions Trustee.
 The Regulator has taken an important step in the right direction, it is time for the profession to come of age.